hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 If you're reading this, chances are you own, or would like to own, a UniFi Protect doorbell.
 Currently, Ubiquiti sells one doorbell - the [UniFi Protect G4 Doorbell](https://store.ui.com/collections/unifi-protect-cameras/products/uvc-g4-doorbell), and it's quite a nice device.
 You can read all about the features and specs elsewhere, but for our purposes, I'm going to focus on talking about the handful of features that are most relevant for [HomeKit](https://www.apple.com/ios/home/) users in particular:

+  * Two-way Audio Support
+    * `homebridge-unifi-protect2` supports two-way audio, and it works well with one notable caveat: a lack of acoustic echo cancelation, or AEC.

   * Doorbell Ring Support
     * `homebridge-unifi-protect2` fully supports doorbell ring notifications.
 When you ring the doorbell, you'll get a notification on your iOS/macOS devices, including a snapshot of whose at the door.
 These snapshots tied to notifications are often called *rich notifications*.